-Understanding the metabolic process — the means by which our bodies convert nutrients into energy — is a vital part of fine-tuning any workout regimen.
+Understanding the metabolic process — the means by which our bodies convert nutrients to produce energy — is a vital part of fine-tuning any workout regimen.

 There are a few different ways to track the thermic effects of food intake, but all the energy we use to power our bodies comes from one of three metabolic energy systems: the anaerobic alactic (ATP-CP, or phosphagen system), the anaerobic lactic (or glycolytic system), or the aerobic.

-By understanding how these energy systems operate, athletes can take advantage of the full array of benefits each provides, and fine-tune their workouts to the proper duration and intensity.
+By understanding how these energy systems operate, athletes can take advantage of the full array of benefits each provides, and fine-tune their workouts and physical activity to the proper duration and intensity.

 While most people talk about energy in broad strokes (they have it, they don’t have it), digging into the details of energetic processes helps athletes understand the dynamics of certain exercises, why some are harder to maintain than others, and what they can expect to experience during and after particular workouts.